obsidian-html/obsidian-html.github.io/md/minimal/General Information/About ObsidianHtml.md

 - Make sure that the `python` command points to `python3`, and not a python2 version.

 One thing to take note of is that ObsidianHtml will write a folder to your html output named obs.html, if you have a directory in the root of your vault with the same name (however unlikely that is...) there might be issues with the html output.

+## Examples
+Want to see what others built using ObsidianHtml?
+Check out some of the websites here: [Sites using ObsidianHtml](../Demonstrations/Sites%20using%20ObsidianHtml.md).

 ## Next up
 Take a look at all the [high level features](../Configurations/Features/Features.md) that can be enabled/disabled, or read about all the [configuration options](../Configurations/Configuration%20Options.md).
 Or maybe jump directly to [Installation](../Instructions/Installation.md).